hanada-yasutaka/QEISPACK/README.md

 ## Licence

-This program is distribued under GNU Lesser General Public License (GNU LGPL)
+QEISPACK is freely-available software package and it is distribued under GNU Lesser General Public License (GNU LGPL)

-## Support
+## Acknowledgments

 Author has been supported by JSPS KAKENHI Grants No. 16K17767